Small-Kitchen Decorating Ideas to Make Your Space Feel Bigger

 If you can organize your kitchen, you can organize your life. — Louis Parrish

-We’ve put together some small-kitchen decorating ideas that tackle the following issues with good design solutions.
+We’ve put together some modern small kitchen ideas that tackle the following issues with good design solutions.
 The three most common small-kitchen complaints are clutter, lack of counter space, and a dark kitchen.

 Clutter is usually a side effect of not having enough storage.
 Often, more storage isn’t the solution — simplifying and decluttering your kitchen is.
 Go through your cabinets and drawers (especially the back) and donate or toss anything that you haven’t used for a while.
 Ask yourself if you really need a cherry-pitting tool or an egg slicer.
 Once you’ve cleared the cabinets, clear the counters by storing the items that cause visual clutter.